 Ether can be used as a digital currency, but that is not its primary purpose.
 The Ethereum platform was built primarily to monetize operations of Ethereum smart contracts and dApps.

-Bitcoin's market cap in May 2022 is around $550 billion.
-The Ether market cap is about 1/2 of that size, coming in at around $240 billion.
+Bitcoin's market cap in January 2023 is around $300 billion.
+The Ether market cap is about 1/2 of that size, coming in at around $153billion.

 Ethereum is such a flexible platform that some people are actually starting to hold their Bitcoin on the Ethereum chain instead of on the Bitcoin blockchain.
 This is known as a “wrapped bitcoin.”
 Ether cannot be held on the Bitcoin blockchain.
 However, Bitcoin is much more widely accepted as a cash replacement — there is even a Bitcoin search engine where you can find products to buy in Bitcoin.